hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/__init__.md

 ## <algorithm>

 This `__init__.py` file is a module initializer for the `suppliers` package.
 It likely defines the basic structure and imports for interacting with different data suppliers (e.g., Amazon, AliExpress).
-However, without the rest of the code, the algorithm cannot be fully illustrated.
+However, without the rest of the code, the algorithm cannot be fully illuStarted.
 A step-by-step algorithm for a complete module would involve:

 1. Importing necessary classes and functions (e.g., `Supplier`, `Graber`) from related modules within the `suppliers` package.
 2. Defining constants (e.g., `MODE`).